-So if you’ve never owned a pair of trainers, now’s the time to get some – and according to the experts at Nuffield Health, it’s never too late to get running, as long as you’re careful.
+If you’ve never owned a pair of trainers, now’s the time to get some – and according to the experts at Nuffield Health, it’s never too late to get running, as long as you’re careful.

-Follow their guide to injury-free jogging…
+So feel inspired and follow their guide to injury-free jogging.

 Just do it